List of ministers' interests

 Introduction

-The Scottish Ministerial Code (the Code) sets out in Chapter 11 the standards expected of Ministers in the handling of their private interests.
+The Scottish Ministerial Code sets out in Part B, Chapter 3 the standards expected of Ministers in the handling of their private interests.

-The overriding principle, as set out at paragraph 11.1 of the Code, is that “Ministers must ensure that no conflict arises, or could reasonably be perceived to arise, between their public duties and their private interests, financial or otherwise”.
+The overriding principle, as set out at paragraph 3.1 of the Code, is that “Ministers are appointed to serve the public and must ensure that no conflict arises, or could reasonably be perceived to arise, between their public duties and their private interests, financial or otherwise.
+This is an ongoing duty that applies throughout a Minister’s period in office”.

-At paragraph 11.2, the Code makes clear that “It is the personal responsibility of each Minister to decide whether and what action is needed to avoid a conflict or the perception of a conflict, taking account of advice received from the Permanent Secretary”.
+At paragraph 3.2, the Code makes clear that “It is the personal responsibility of each Minister to decide whether and what action is needed to avoid a conflict or the perception of a conflict, taking account of advice received from the Permanent Secretary and the Cabinet Secretariat”.

-The Code stipulates that, “On appointment to each new office, Ministers must provide the Permanent Secretary with a full list in writing of all interests which might be thought to give rise to a conflict in relation to their Ministerial office.
-The list should also cover interests of the Minister's spouse or partner, and close family which might be thought to give rise to a conflict.
+The Code stipulates that, “On appointment to each new office, Ministers must provide the Permanent Secretary with a full declaration in writing of private interests which might be thought to give rise to a conflict in relation to their Ministerial office, actual or perceived.
+The declaration should also cover interests of the Minister's spouse or partner, and close family members which might be thought to give rise to a conflict.
 The Permanent Secretary will also seek confirmation from Ministers, at the time of their appointment, as to whether they are aware of any close acquaintances or advisers who have a contractual relationship with the Government or are involved in policy development.”

 The published list is not a register of interests and does not therefore necessarily include every interest or detail that a Minister has declared in relation to themselves and their family members.
 To do so would represent an excessive degree of intrusion into the private affairs of Ministers that would be unreasonable, particularly in respect of their family members.
 The list instead documents those interests, including of close family, which are, or may be perceived to be, directly relevant to a Minister’s Ministerial responsibilities.
 The list also provides details of charities where a Minister is a trustee, patron or member.